-Rollovers can be direct, i.e., the funds can be moved directly from one provider to another.
-Or rollovers can be indirect, i.e., the funds are delivered to the individual account holder, who then generally has sixty days to deposit the funds into an eligible and qualified retirement account to avoid penalties and taxes.
+Rollovers can be direct, i.e., the funds can be moved directly from one provider to another; rollovers can also be indirect, i.e., the funds are delivered to the individual account holder, who then generally has sixty days to deposit the funds into an eligible and qualified retirement account to avoid penalties and taxes.

 Beyond that, different providers use a variety of different processes to initiate and complete rollovers.
 Therefore, the best first step to initiate a rollover is generally for the individual account holder to contact the current 401 (k) provider, the prior 401 (k) providers, and/or prior employers—to ask about the process and the required documents and information.